cryrobtrwew/osiris/README.md

+### Edit by CryroByte

+I am still going to keep this ripo because it is history

 ### Edit by Bella:

 To clarify for whoever in the future is looking at this: this is a fork of my fork, [S-B99/kamiblue](https://github.com/S-B99/kamiblue) (https://blue.bella.wtf if repo link changes)